Property graph: Graph theory and classical graph algorithms

-Knowledge graphs and RDF graphs

-Knowledge graphs, usually represented in RDF, are hybrid labeled graphs, whose node labels correspond to instance identifiers (IRI)s or literals, and edge labels identify types (not instances) of predicates.
-They have now acquired a visibility which tends to obscure the longer-established use of graphs as direct model for systems of all kinds.
-They are less versatile and expressive than attributed graphs.

-Кnowledge graphs capture weakly structured information about a physical system.
-They mix structural relationships with attached properties, and category information with instances, drowning out the structure.
-By contrast, graphs whose connections capture the structure of a physical system can be called cyber-physical.

-Also, RDF graphs can only express first order logic, while attributed graphs can express higher order logic.
-Representing relationship properties in RDF requires a cumbersome reification process.

 Standardization

 NGSI-LD

 The NGSI-LD data model specified by ETSI has been the first attempt to standardize property graphs under a de jure standards body.

 Compared to the basic model defined here, the NGSI-LD meta-model adds a formal definition of basic categories (entity, relation, property) on the basis of semantic webstandards (OWL, RDFS, RDF), which makes it possible to convert all data represented in NGSI-LD into RDF datasets, through JSON-LD serialization.
 NGSI-LD entities, relations and properties are thus defined by reference to types which can themselves be defined by reference to ontologies, thesauri, taxonomies or microdata vocabularies, for the purpose of ensuring the semantic interoperability of the corresponding information.